2021 anti-LGBTQ riots in Georgia: Arrests

 In total, the government arrested 102 people for participating in these riots in a variety of forms; 68 of these were released on parole, with the rest being left in custody, and the government continued to make additional arrests.
+However, the authorities refused to prosecute the leaders of the Alt-Info and other organizers of the protests against the Tbilisi Pride on the charges of the organizing the group violence, with the ruling party head Irakli Kobakhidze claiming that "from the legal standpoint, the violence was unorganized" and that the leaders neither directly called for nor participated in the violence.